AndreyZemskov/Autostart-VMWare-VM-with-Flask/README.md

 # Autostart VMWare Virtual Machines.

-This application is listen IPs and will be check avalability servers and if server down  then will be send command to start copy VM on other ESX host.
+This application is listening IPs and check avalability servers.
+If server is down will be sended a command to start copy VM on other ESX host.

 Web application have two default accounts:
   - admin (have access to create and initialization VM on database.
 Defolt password admin)